Arthuchaut/unilang/README.md

 ## Supported characters

-All unicode characters that are not a space, tabulation or a new line can be used to define an instruction set.
+All unicode characters can be used to define an instruction set.

 ## The instruction string length